 Scottish philosopher Thomas Reid (1710–1796), argued that ordinary people had access to “first principles, principles of common sense, common notions, [or] self-evident truths” and that common-sense judgment was “necessary to all men for their being and preservation, and therefore it is unconditionally given to all men by the Author of Nature” (Common-Sense pp 46-47) Thus, without studying or knowing philosophy or philosophical concepts all men, in all times, informed by the natural moral law and universal truths have access to common-sense.
 This common-sense informs a realistic view of the world.
 (Western Tradition of Common-Sense)

 In philosophy, realism attempts to explain the problem of the one and the many.
 For example, how can two or two thousand Red 2020 Ford Explorers with the exact same option packages exist as the same and different?
-When we see two such vehicles parked alongside each other do I recognize them as the same thing, e.g. a 2020 Red Ford Explorers, or as two totally seperate things?
-Most humans recognize that fundamentally these two vehicles are the same things, they simply occupy different positions in space and are comprised of distinctly different physical matter.
+When we observe two such vehicles parked alongside each other do we recognize them as the same thing, e.g. a 2020 Red Ford Explorers, or as two totally separate things?
+Most humans recognize that fundamentally these two vehicles are the same things, they simply occupy different positions in space-time and are comprised of distinctly different physical matter.
 They vary in some characteristics but are fundamentally the same things- most recognize that.
 We recognize the essence, or idea, of what a 2020 Red Ford Explorer is as part of our reality – we see the Ford Explorer-ness for what it is.
 To the ordinary man of common-sense, this make plain sense without the thought exercise.
 It is only necessary because so dispute the reality of the universe, or seek to only see the material portions of reality.
 A Christian realist of common-sense sees past those fallacies.

-The counter-view, taken to an extreme would deny that there is anything that can unify our collective understaning of anything – no universals.
+The counter-view, taken to an extreme would deny that there is anything that can unify our collective understanding of anything – no universals.

-Realism is opposed to nominalism and all the ideologies that flow from it.
 A Christian realist must necessarily understand that universals and abstract objects exist in the mind of God and physical things, those we see and touch, are not themselves metaphysically ultimate.
 Reason, observation, and knowledge tell us much about the world but they can never tell us all.
 The Christian realist understands parts of the cosmos and the world around us are ineffable to us at present.

 Purpose: to clarify for simplicity, consistency, and reference the meaning of the defined terms and its use in documents related to the Fourth Turning Clash of Inter-Civilization Cultures Project